rubyfmzk/Sirius/README.md

-# Pluto
+# Pluto.js is
 Pluto.js is ephemeris calculator for Sun, Moon and Planets.
-This file is made from the Swiss Ephemeris Free Edition, Version 2.00.00 of Astrodienst AG, Switzerland from the original C Code to JAVA and JAVA to JavaScript.
+This file is made from the Swiss Ephemeris Free Edition,
+Version 2.00.00 of Astrodienst AG, Switzerland
+from the original C Code to JAVA and JAVA to JavaScript.

 # License
 GNU General Public License v2.0